ChrisKurz/nRF_Connect_SDK/doc/CMake/CMake_03_NCS-Version-Check.md

 ## Testing

 5) Now build your project.
-You should see in the terminal the error message.
+In my test case I selected nRF Connect SDK Version 2.5.0 in Visual Studio Code.
+Then you should see in the terminal the error message.

 ![](images/03_Terminal_Error.jpg)